pulp-platform/pulp/README.md

 - `rtl` could also contain other material (e.g. global includes, top-level files)
 - `ips` contains all IPs downloaded by `update-ips` script.
 Most of the actual logic of the platform is located in these IPs.
+    - Bender will not checkout the ips to this folder by default.
+If this behaviour is desired, uncomment the `workspace: checkout_dir: "./ips"` lines in the `Bender.yml` file.
 - `sim` contains the ModelSim/QuestaSim simulation platform.
 - `pulp-sdk` contains the PULP software development kit; `pulp-sdk/tests` contains all tests released with the SDK.